aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/working-with-graphic-elements/working-with-charts/_index.md

 ### How to Set Bounds of Axis

 The AxisBound class represents a minimum or maximum bound of axis values.
 Bound can be specified as a numeric, date-time or a special "auto" value.
-The following code example demonstrates how to set the bounds of an axis.
+The following code example shows how to set the bounds of an axis.

 {{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-programming_documents-charts-WorkingWithChartAxis-SetboundsOfAxis.java" >}}